 You can display a portion of the information on your services to users.
 You get to have an audience even before your website is not yet live with the coming soon page.
 The maintenance mode page keeps your audience at bay, informing them that your services will be back shortly.

-Make your WordPress site private today
+Create a WordPress private site today

 - The Password Protected Categories plugin to protect your categories and taxonomies then assign posts, events, pages, etc. to these protected categories.